 Important note: Applicants who have been placed on the waiting list must inform the housing authority immediately if your application information changes (such as contact information, income, and household members).
 In the case that the office sends a notice that does not get returned, or if application information is out of date, your name may be terminated from the waiting list.
 Contact the housing authority to find out how to update application information.

 For more information, visit the LCHC website, or call the office at (707) 995-4200.

 Last Updated on 04/10/2018.

 As of 04/02/2018, Lake County Housing Commission is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Lake County Housing Commission manages 201 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Lake County Housing Commission manages 206 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 34 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 12 months on the waiting list1.